-Apart from unemployment and layoffs, the society at large is witnessing drastic changes at an unprecedented speed.
+Apart from COVID-19 unemployment and layoffs, society at large is witnessing drastic changes at an unprecedented speed.

 One reason why police brutality is increasing in the times of COVID-19 can be attributed to drug use.
 Teenagers that abuse alcohol or drugs may do so for various reasons, but the fact that they seek protection is among them.
 COVID-19 could potentially tip the scale by decreasing the protective factors and increasing the risk factors, such as lack of parental supervision, poverty, and drug availability.
 This burden is also more difficult for parents who may not have anticipated the added responsibility of watching their children round the clock.
 They also do not have the resources to keep them occupied during their free time, adding to the risk of drug use experimentation.

 There is no doubt the pandemic is a potentially traumatic childhood experience, but it is more pronounced as the youth may see harassment, disasters, loss, parents going through unemployment depression, and even medical trauma over multiple events.

 Not just the present, the impacts of the pandemic will also have a prolonged effect on their future because of the likely increased childhood trauma, adding to their addiction risk.
 Even if the abuse does not show up now, future substance use disorders are likely to happen.